Looking for the best travel jobs to earn money on the road? You’ve come to the right place.

 Others use teaching as a stepping stone—a way to make a living immersed in another culture while they master other “digital skills” in their free time.

-#21 – Language tutor
+22. Language tutor

 This is a popular option for those who go the TEFL route.
 By taking on private students in your spare time, you can seriously boost your income.
-A full private tutoring schedule can easily become more lucrative than your main teaching job (which you’ll need to keep for you visa).
+A full private tutoring schedule can easily become more lucrative than your main teaching job (which you’ll need to keep for your visa).

-#22 – Au Pair
+23. Au Pair

 An Au Pair is a temporary live-in nanny responsible for taking care of kids and household tasks.
 It’s an opportunity for complete cultural immersion—you become part of the family.
 (Just pray you don’t get stuck with a bunch of lil’ brats).

-#23 – House sitter
+25. House sitter

 Kids not your jam?
 What about pets?
 There are tons of people around the world who want to travel, but don’t have anyone to look after their pets (or house) while they’re away.
 That’s where you come in.

-#24 – Property manager
+26. Property manager

 The rise of Airbnb has brought with it many new job opportunities.
 Many real estate investors buy multiple properties to rent out on Airbnb.
 They then hire people like you to take care of check-in, check-out, and cleaning in between guests.

-#25 – Open a business overseas
+27. Open a business overseas

 Travel for any extended period of time and you’re bound to find a spot you just “connect” with.
 Why not set down roots for a while and start your own business?